Transparency First

 southwest_family

-You can only earn ONE Southwest personal card bonus every 24 months.
-Getting any Southwest personal card bonus (Plus, Premier, or Priority) blocks ALL other Southwest personal bonuses for 24 months.
+Based on reported data, only one Southwest personal card bonus appears to be earnable every 24 months.
+Getting any Southwest personal card bonus (Plus, Premier, or Priority) appears to block all other Southwest personal bonuses for 24 months.
 Business cards (Performance Business, Premier Business) are exempt from this family-level restriction.

 You got the Southwest Plus bonus in June 2024.
-You cannot get a Southwest Premier or Priority bonus until June 2026, even though they are different products.
+You would likely not be eligible for a Southwest Premier or Priority bonus until June 2026, even though they are different products.
 However, you could get the Southwest Performance Business bonus at any time since business cards are exempt.

 🏨